What's New

 Photo © Barb & Ron Kroll

-At the midway, visitors find 35 rides (22 for children at the kids' midway).
+At the midway, visitors find 35 rides (26 for children at the kids' midway).
 Main midway rides include the swing tower, mega drop, spinning coaster and the giant wheel (the largest portable Ferris wheel in North America).
-Beside the neon-lit amusement rides, games entice stampede visitors to win giant stuffed animals.
+Buy a Midway Express Action Pass to save time waiting in line.

 Every night, after the chuckwagon races, the largest mobile stage in the world (weighing 300,000 pounds) is moved from the track oval to the racetrack to dock with the main stage.
-The Grandstand Show stars 400 singers, dancers and musicians.
-As the grand finale, brilliant fireworks fill the sky.

-Kids activities
+Kids' activities

 Arts and crafts

-First Nations horseman.
+First Nations horseman

-First Nations horseman.
+First Nations horseman

 Photo © Barb & Ron Kroll